professor-forward/MusiQ/app/deliverables/README.md

 For most of the project I used Google's Roboto as my default family font and incase it is not availble from the Google CDN Sans-serif will be used.
 The font has been linked in the app/src/index.html file on line 8.
 And the css contains the declartion of the family font as the default on line 12.
 [Roboto](https://fonts.google.com/specimen/Roboto?selection.family=Roboto)

+As for Scaling I used relative scaling i.e em measurements and px since since of the cards and image sizes needs to be decalred on the HTML side to help in efficient loading.

 ### Icons

 For the icons I used the free icon templates that is available online on